LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ARKStep memory is ``NULL``

+   **Notes:**
-   **Notes:** See the section :numref:`Usage.ARKStep.StagePredictFn` for more information on this user-supplied routine.
+      See :numref:`ARKODE.Usage.StagePredictFn` for more information on
+      this user-supplied routine.